- We would like to introduce this syllabus, what needs to be in place in the school?

 What rules apply to the selection of repertoire?

-We require repertoire to be taken from full length published plays intended for stage performance only.
-This could include published one-act plays but we advise centres not to use plays freely available on the internet, mini-plays or monologues written for classroom use, screenplays or material taken directly from novels.
+Repertoire should be taken from full-length published plays intended for stage performance.
+This could include published one-act plays but we advise centres not to use plays freely available on the internet, mini-plays or monologues written for classroom use, film screenplays or material taken directly from novels.

-We do not provide a list of repertoire but the Principal Moderator’s Report each year includes a selection of the repertoire that was chosen by candidates.
+We do not provide a list of repertoire but the Principal Moderator’s Report each year includes a selection of the plays performed by candidates.